 First time hunters should plan to complete hunter education training early in the year because very few classes are available after August.
-For more information about current classes or if you have questions about training requirements, please call 360-902-8111 or visit our website at: wdfw.wa.gov/hunting/requirements/education.
+For more information about current classes or if you have questions about training requirements, visit our website at: wdfw.wa.gov/hunting/requirements/education or call 360-902-8111.